Chart Types

 Series Grouping

-If your CSV has a fourth column, points are grouped into series and colored accordingly:
+If your CSV has a column named series, points are grouped and colored accordingly:

 USA,330,21,Americas